Raghunaths834/Atliq-Hardware-Finance-Supply-Chain-Analytics/README.md

 6. Market Badge Determination: Create a stored procedure to determine the market badge (Gold or Silver) based on the total sold quantity.

+## Top Customers, Products, Markets:

-7. Top and Bottom 5 Reports: Generate reports on the top and bottom 5 markets, products, and customers by net sales.
+1. Top and Bottom 5 Reports: Generate reports on the top and bottom 5 markets, products, and customers by net sales.

-8. Bar Chart for Top 10 Markets (% Net Sales): Prepare a bar chart report for FY=2021 for the top 10 markets by % net sales.
+2. Bar Chart for Top 10 Markets (% Net Sales): Prepare a bar chart report for FY=2021 for the top 10 markets by % net sales.

-9. Pie Chart for Net Sales% Breakdown by Region: Create a pie chart for the net sales% breakdown of customers region-wise (APAC, EU, LTAM).
+3. Pie Chart for Net Sales% Breakdown by Region: Create a pie chart for the net sales% breakdown of customers region-wise (APAC, EU, LTAM).

-10. Top N Products in Each Division by Quantity Sold: Use dense rank function to get the top N products in each division by quantity sold.
+4. Top N Products in Each Division by Quantity Sold: Use dense rank function to get the top N products in each division by quantity sold.

+## Supply Chain Analytics:
+1. Forecast Accuracy Report
+2. Get the customers for which forecast accuracy has dropped from 2020 to 2021
 ## Conclusion
 The Atliq Hardware Analytics Project aims to provide comprehensive insights into the company's operational and financial performance.
 Leveraging a data-centric approach, the project facilitates informed decision-making, optimizing strategies, and fostering continuous improvement.
 The structured database and analytical methodologies ensure a thorough understanding of customer behavior, product trends, and market dynamics, contributing to the overall success of Atliq Hardware.